Packaging the application

 However, you can work around this by enforcing package build in Docker

-If you use open-source Tarantool, your artifact will have tarantool as a
+If you use open-source Tarantool, your artifact will have

 dependency.
 Its version will be the same as in your system’s